gsanchit01/san-sentimentanalyser/README.md

 - Implemented some async js to make predictions faster and avoid reloading using jquery

-- The above mentioned feature is in beta version, you can check it our [here](https://sentiment-analysis-web-app.herokuapp.com/test)

 - Added session object to remember admin credentials to a small time

-- Now you can upload a test file of reviews and then it will show you the graph of the predicted sentiments.
-Check it out [here](https://sentiment-analysis-web-app.herokuapp.com/upload)

 - Implemented custom scroll bar, now it looks kind of cool and now you can use it as a pwa, go to 'add to screen' and then it will be a stand alone app